 On the activity side the deflated trade activity, which includes non-containerized sea-freight and air-freight, is steadily returning to pre-pandemic levels, suggesting reduced pressure.
 Yet, shipping rates remain elevated and logistics timeliness remains worse than the pre-pandemic period.

-Consumer and Industrial Confidence (Updated July 28, 2022): Consumer confidence in the EU has continued to plumb new depths, having dropped below its 10-year average in November 2021 as shown in the chart above.
-At -27.3 in July (10–year average -9.9) that was the lowest since the survey began in 1985 after declining every month since September 2021.
+Consumer and Industrial Confidence (Updated September 29, 2022): Consumer confidence in the EU has worsened in September.
+At -29.9 in August (10–year average -9.9) the reading was the worst since the survey began in 1985 after declining in 11 of the past 12 months.

 Industrial confidence has also been shaken by the supply chain disruptions resulting from the conflict which have added to earlier complications caused by a shortage of components.
-Rising producer prices and concerns about further consumer price hikes in the face of ECB tightening have driven the IFO index of German manufacturing sentiment to -31 in July.
+Rising producer prices and concerns about further consumer price hikes in the face of ECB tightening have driven the IFO index of German manufacturing sentiment to -37.9 in September versus a 10-year average of +2.7.

-While that was better than the trough in March it was still well below the 10-year average of 4.7.
+That was the worst since April 2020.
 Lower manufacturing confidence may be a sign that firms are planning to reduce manufacturing activity and hence less demand both for imported components and export sales - in turn cutting the need for logistics services.

-Retail sales growth fell in June 2022, with sales excluding food falling by 1.3% sequentially real (i.e. inflation adjusted) terms versus June.
-Sales are now 2.4% below the same period a year earlier.
-Online sales (the green line in the chart above) also fell, by 2.4%, and are now 9% below the year-earlier level.
+Retail sales inched 0.1% higher in August 2022, excluding food, versus July in real (i.e. inflation adjusted) terms.
+Sales were, nonetheless, 2.3% below the same period a year earlier.
+Online sales (the green line in the chart above) fell by 3.2% sequentially and 4.6% year over year.

-While providing signs of a decline from recent peaks, total sales are still 5.2% above the same period of 2019 while online sales are 32.0% higher.
-Broadly speaking a significant decline in real retail sales on a seasonally adjusted basis in the order of 5% or more below pre-pandemic levels will be needed to reduce pressure on logistics networks.
+While providing signs of a decline from recent peaks, total sales are still 8.5% above the same period of 2019 while online sales are 32.1% higher.
+Broadly speaking, a significant decline in real retail sales on a seasonally adjusted basis in the order of 5% or more below pre-pandemic levels will be needed to reduce pressure on logistics networks.

-The black line for the EU-27 overall shows a reading of +1.6 in July, which compares to a trough of -6.6 in October 2021 and was the first positive balance (i.e. inventories above sufficient) for the first time since February 2021.
+The black line for the EU-27 overall shows a reading of +4.4 in September, which compares to a trough of -6.6 in October 2021 and is just below August’s +4.9.
+The latter was the highest positive balance (i.e. inventories above sufficient) since September 2020.

 There’s a marked difference by country which largely reflects the relative importance of capital and consumer goods.
 Inventories in the Netherlands, which reflects commercial and consumer goods, have remained in sufficient territory.
-Capital-goods-centric Germany is still well-below sufficient levels but has recovered to its highest level since March 2021.
+Capital-goods-centric Germany has broken back into positive territory and is at its highest since November 2020.

 An inventory assessment at or above zero indicates a need for reduced imports and hence reduced pressure on logistics networks to carry inventory-rebuilding stocks.

-Deflated Trade (Updated July 15, 2022): One way to access underlying trade activity is to take the nominal value of merchandise trade and deflate it by the import prices element of PPI.
-In the case of the EU-27 the nominal value of imports climbed by 29.7% year over year in May.
-Once deflated by import price inflation, the real value of imports fell by 0.6% on a year over year basis, marking the fourth straight monthly downturn.
+Deflated Trade (Updated October 14, 2022): One way to access underlying trade activity is to take the nominal value of merchandise trade and deflate it by the import prices element of PPI.
+In the case of the EU-27 the nominal value of imports climbed by 56.4% year over year in August.
+Once deflated by import price inflation, the real value of imports rose by a still-substantial 21.5% on a year over year basis.

-That may indicate a lessening of pressure on logistics networks, though the rate of decline has slowed from 8.6% in April.
+Nonetheless, the volume of imports, shown by the blue line in the chart above, is close to the average seen since the start of the year.
+That may indicate a lessening of pressure on logistics networks.
 It should also be noted that these figures include shipments of break-bulk cargo (e.g., autos), commodities (including oil, metals and agricultural products) and airfreight as well as containerized sea freight.

-Rates are nonetheless still 5.1x their levels of January 2019, suggesting market prices still include fundamentally different expectations for services demand and availability of vessels compared to the pre-pandemic period.
+While that’s also put rates 33.2% below their February peak, they are nonetheless still 3.8x their levels of January 2019, suggesting market prices still include fundamentally different expectations for services demand and availability of vessels compared to the pre-pandemic period.

-Air Freight Handling Times (Updated August 7, 2022): Flexport’s Air Timeliness Indicator for Far East Westbound (FEWB) routes for air freight from consolidation in Asia to final delivery in Asia dipped to 9.0 days in the four weeks to August 7, measured on a four-week trailing average basis.
-That’s the lowest since August 2021 and well down from the January peak of 12 days but is nonetheless well above pre-pandemic level of 7 days.
+Air Freight Handling Times (Updated October 16, 2022): Flexport’s Air Timeliness Indicator for Far East Westbound (FEWB) routes for air freight from consolidation in Asia to final delivery in Europe was unchanged at 9.6 days in the four weeks to October 16.

 Disclaimer: The contents of this report are made available for informational purposes only and should not be relied upon for any legal, business, or financial decisions.
 Flexport does not guarantee, represent, or warrant any of the contents of this report because they are based on our current beliefs, expectations, and assumptions, about which there can be no assurance due to various anticipated and unanticipated events that may occur.
 This report has been prepared to the best of our knowledge and research; however, the information presented herein may not reflect the most current regulatory or industry developments.
 Neither Flexport nor its advisors or affiliates shall be liable for any losses that arise in any way due to the reliance on the contents contained in this report.